Désiré (video game): Plot

 In 2011, Désiré has discarded love and instead visits brothels to satisfy his desires.
 The chapter begins with a dream or hallucination of Désiré standing before a brothel which appears as a giant woman's genital area.
 Désiré also visits Élodie, one of his friends, who is in love with her dog Rocco.
 He decides to visit another friend, Damien, and recruits the help of Andy, another friend, to find Damien after discovering threatening letters from Damien's neighbour.
 Eventually, it is discovered that Damien committed suicide; it is also revealed Damien was a pedophile but never acted on it.
-The chapter ends with Désiré talking to a hallucination of an obese man who tries to convince him to stop changing society, however corrupt it might be, and just accept everything.
+The chapter ends with Désiré talking to a hallucination of an obese man who tries to convince him to stop changing society, however corrupt it might be, and to accept everything as it is.

 The final chapter starts in 2020.
-Désiré has been living a village in Congo for 2 years, but wants to return to France and find the manuscript which an old sailor gave him when he was a child.
+Désiré has been living in a village in Congo for two years, but wants to return to France and find the manuscript that an old sailor gave him when he was a child.
 His parents gave the manuscript to a charity, and Désiré returns to Lyon in search of it.
 A clue in a secondhand shop gives him a lead, but the shop salesman, who is revealed to be David, confronts Désiré, who is forced to beat him up.
 Désiré traces the manuscript to a small village.
 He finds a young girl, Léa, alone on the streets and reveals her grandfather is Martin Lacour, an antique collector who currently owns the manuscript.
 Désiré accompanies Léa back home, and Lacour reluctantly allows Désiré to read the manuscript.
 After realizing it is the real one, he steals it from Lacour's safe and reads it in the local church.
-Désiré is now able to see colors, and is ecstatic, but can't bring himself to steal it and decides to return it to Léa, who thanks him.
-The chapters ends with Désiré hallucinating an apparition of Jesus, who claims Désiré is afraid of change and gave the manuscript away for that reason.
+Désiré is now able to see colors, and is ecstatic, but he can't bring himself to steal it and decides to return it to Léa, who thanks him.
+The chapter ends with Désiré hallucinating an apparition of Jesus, who claims Désiré is afraid of change and gave the manuscript away for that reason.

-The game ends with Désiré finally accepting the world as it ends, yet feeling condemned to live while pursuing his path.
+The game ends with Désiré accepting the world as it ends, yet feeling condemned to live while pursuing his path.